kevindhanna/CV/README.md

 # Hobbies

-- I've played in bands since I was 17, so I love anything music related.
+- I've played in bands since I was 17, so I love anything and everything music.
 This invloves recording and producing my bands music - I've spent many hours learning how to make audio sound good.
 - Snowboarding, when funds permit
 - I used to brew beer, but haven't found room to do it here in London so I've had to settle for trying every craft brew I can get my hands on.